mattoslmp/mattoslmp.github.io/Courses.md

 ### Complementary training:

+- **2024 - Introduction to Prompt Engineering for Generative AI (2023) 44 minutes.
+- **2024 - What Is Generative AI?, By: Pinar Seyhan Demirdag.
+LinkedIn Learning Certificate of Completion.
+42 minutes.
+- **2024 - Cultivating a Growth Mindset, By: Dr Gemma Leigh Roberts.
+LinkedIn Learning Certificate of Completion.
+42 minutes.
+- **2024 - Prompt Engineering: How to Talk to the AIs.
+Ny: Xavier Amatriain.
+LinkedIn Learning Certificate of Completion.
+29 minutes.

 - **2021 - International School on Big Data and Epigenomics applied to Public Health with a duration of 30 hours, from 11/23/2020 to 11/25/2020**
 - **2021 - 2022 - Extension Course on Microbial Diversity of Environmental Samples III at PUCRS in the period 05/20/2021 to 01/20/2022**